 In 2007, I ran across a recording by a Charlotte rapper who called herself Cleo Jones.
-The name is what caught me — I was a big fan of the two early-’70s blaxploitation movies starring Tamara Dobson — but the music that this Cleo made is what turned my head.
+The name is what caught me (I was a big fan of the two early-’70s blaxploitation movies starring Tamara Dobson), but the music is what turned my head.
 It was very women-positive with a political edge.
 It was unlike most of the hip-hop that I was hearing on the radio at the time.
-I got in touch with Cleo, whose first name is also Tamara, and interviewed her over a vegetarian lunch at one of my favorite Charlotte restaurants.
-Turns out that she was not only a rapper, but also a talented clothing designer; she grew up on military bases and spoke fluent German as well as English; and she’d once worked with Public Enemy frontman Chuck D. on forming an all-women rap trio called Crew Grrl Order.
+I got in touch with Cleo (whose first name is also Tamara), and I interviewed her over a vegetarian lunch at one of my favorite Charlotte restaurants.
+Turns out that Tamara was not only a rapper, but also a talented clothing designer; she grew up on military bases and spoke fluent German as well as English; and she’d once worked with Public Enemy frontman Chuck D. on forming an all-women rap trio called Crew Grrl Order.
 Today, her name is Tamara Shanell (it’s Tamara McIlwain in the story), and she’s a holistic nutritionist who posts motivational videos to her social media pages.
 The many hats that Tamara has worn over the years is true to her nature as a sort of renaissance woman for positivity.
 I’m just happy that I got the opportunity to write about her for The Charlotte Observer when she was still making music.

 Charlotte’s Tamara McIlwain is speaking up for women in hip-hop

 By Mark Kemp, The Charlotte Observer, December 10, 2007

 “Don’t you hear our ancestors crying cause they see our souls are dying?”